Skip to content

 Test your knowledge

 Q1.
-What does Marketing User enable?
+What does the Marketing User setting enable on a Salesforce User record?

 Q2.
-How is Marketing User configured?
+How is the Marketing User setting configured for a specific user?

 §